 The venue is easily accessible by car and only a 10 minute drive from the Sydney CBD with stacks of parking options immediately alongside the event – see details below.

-Please note that traffic can be heavy in the area for the show due to weekend congestion and light rail construction, so if possible we recommend you take public transport to the event – see full details on public transport options below.
+Please note that traffic can be heavy in the area for the show especially on roads approaching and around the precinct, so if possible we recommend you take public transport to the event – see full details on public transport options below.

 Centennial Park Cark Park

 The Centennial Park car park will be open for visitor parking on both Show days for just $25/day and is located directly opposite the venue and you can enter from Driver Avenue.

 Wilson (Multi-Deck) Car Park

 Car parking is available in the Wilson Multi-Deck car park located in the Entertainment Quarter.
 Just enter via Lang Road and the car park entry is actually located on Errol Flynn Boulevard.
 We recommend you arrive early to secure a parking space in the Multi-Deck car park as this does fill up fast and the rates are outlined below.
 Use this map to monitor road works, accidents, traffic flow and more.

 - Up to 2 Hours: FREE